-- 3. Completion of elective courses to meet 132 credit hours - 4.
-Satisfactory completion of a comprehensive evaluation in the major field of study - 5.
-A minimum of 36 semester hours of junior/senior level work - 6.
-Sixty or more semester hours of study at Elon, including the last term before graduation - 7.
+- 4. Satisfactory completion of a comprehensive evaluation in the major field of study - 5.
+A minimum of 36 semester hours of junior/senior level work - Sixty or more semester hours of study at Elon, including the last term before graduation - 7.
 Twice as many quality points as credit hours attempted must be earned - 8.
 Participation in commencement exercises